mikeyfarrow/DFAM-x-ATMEGA/software/firmware/notes/MIDIFAM User Manual.md

 ## Midi Channel Settings

+*** MIDI CHANNEL SETTING
+TODO: should be based on what channel the next message is received on
+TODO: click the button should cycle through outputs, not exit mode

 By default:
 - CV output A receives MIDI on channel #1
 - CV output B receives MIDI on channel #2